Art in Umbria

 Perugia

-Our Perugian itinerary in the footsteps of the artist concludes in Borgo Sant’Angelo.
-Here, in the convent of the Poor Clares of Sant’Agnese, Vannucci painted, in 1522—a year before his death—a fresco of the Madonna delle Grazie with Saints Anthony Abbot and Anthony of Padua; at her feet are the two figures of the commissioning nuns, Sister Eufrasia and Sister Eustochia.
-The current religious community still observes cloister, but Pope Leo XIII, a former bishop of Perugia, removed this restriction for the chapel with the paintings to allow public viewing of the fresco.
+Our Perugian itinerary in Perugino’s footsteps concludes in Borgo Sant’Angelo, where, at the Convent of the Poor Clares of Sant’Agnese, Vannucci painted in 1522, just a year before his death, a fresco of the Madonna delle Grazie between Saint Anthony the Abbot and Saint Anthony of Padua.
+At the feet of the Virgin, the two small figures of the commissioning nuns, Sister Eufrasia and Sister Eustochia, can be seen.
+The present-day religious community still follows the cloistered rule, but Pope Leo XIII, once Bishop of Perugia, removed the restriction from the chapel housing these paintings, allowing visitors to admire the fresco.

 Read more